 Heard of Brute Force?
 No, it’s not a cheap cologne.
 It’s one of the most common attack points on WordPress websites.

-How do you barricade your site?
+So, how do you barricade your site from brute force?
 One way is to hide your login page.

 Luckily, that’s easy with the Move the Login Page feature.
 This allows you to invent your own login suffix to replace the default /wp-admin.

 For example, you can make it www.mydomain.com/mynewlogin.
 Obviously, it should be something hard to guess; never use any info you’ve shared online.